Blog →

 Forbes labeled AI as a new industrial revolution, and a 2022 IBM survey found AI adoption rates are steadily increasing across the globe.

-For the customer service industry, the emergence of AI has led to some monumental shifts:
+For customer service, the emergence of AI has led to monumental shifts:

 According to HubSpot, AI is making customer service teams more efficient across the board:

-But there is a gap in how business leaders are investing in AI, and how much customers want to interact with it.
+There's a gap between how leaders invest in AI and how much customers want to interact with it.

 The worries of such disruptive tech are not new.
 The same thing happened when computers were put into workplaces in the 1980s—many people feared they would lose their jobs.
 But just as those computers still require a human to run them, Intercom found AI and automation tools will need people to develop chatbots, design AI conversations, and create strategies.
 The future of customer service and AI looks different—but the progression looks promising.